nodiscc/xsrv/README.md

 At this time, uninstalling roles is not supported - components must be removed manually, or a new server must be deployed and data restored from backups.

-Read [getting started with ansible](doc/getting-started-with-ansible.md) for details on configuring and building ansible playbooks and roles.
+Read [getting started with ansible](doc/getting-started-with-ansible.md) for details on configuration and creation of playbooks and roles.

 ## Maintenance

 Self-hosting places your services and data under your own responsibility (uptime, backups, security...).
 Always have a plan in place if your server crashes, gets compromised or damaged.
 There is no High Availability mechanism configured by default.

 ### Backups